ibm-cloud-architecture/refarch-reefer-ml/docs/analyze/ws-ml-dev.md

 # Watson Studio: developing the predictive model

-Cloud Pak for data integrate a well known product called Watson Studio.
-In this chapter we are using two approaches to develop the model, one using [AutoAI](https://www.ibm.com/cloud/watson-studio/autoai) and one use [notebooks](#notebook).
+Cloud Pak for data integrates [Watson Studio](https://www.ibm.com/cloud/watson-studio) to develop manchine learning models and do feature engineering.
+In this chapter we are using two approaches to develop the model, one using [AutoAI](https://www.ibm.com/cloud/watson-studio/autoai) and one use [notebook](#notebook).

-The Data Steward prepared a dataset with joined tables, but did not pay attention to the column semantic for building a machine learning.
-So the Data Scientist will start to review and adapt the model
+The Data Steward has prepared a dataset by joining different datasources, but he did not pay attention to the column semantic for building a machine learning.
+So the Data Scientist will start to review and adapt the data.

 ## Data analysis and refinery

-The longitude and lattitude will not have any value to assess the sensor anomaly so those columns can be removed from the model.
+The data scientist wants to do at least two things on the current data set: remove unnecessary features (the longitude and lattitude will not have any value to assess the sensor anomaly), and transform the problem to be a classification problem by adding a label column.

-Also we want to transform the problem to be a classification so we need to add a column to be used for labels.
-For that we use the `Data Refinery` capability:
+Note that we could have model the problem using unsupervised learning and identify anomaly with clustering or anomaly detection.
+This will be done in the future to present a more realistic approach to this classical industrial problem.

+For that, we use the `Data Refinery` capability of Cloud Pak for Data:

 ![Access to Refinery](images/access-refine.png)